Location:

 Notes:

-The number of unconverted characters left at the end of the input descriptor (e.g. because the output descriptor is not long enough to hold all the text), or one of the error values defined in TError.
+The function will fail to convert all the input descriptor if the output descriptor is not long enough to hold all the text.

 TInt ConvertFromUnicode(TDes8& aForeign, const TDesC16& aUnicode, TArrayOfAscendingIndices& aIndicesOfUnconvertibleCharacters) const;